AlvaroLima/cabo-verde-datahub/blog/historical-bvc-quotes-scraper.md

 # Historical BVC Quotes Scraper

-This project is a web scraper designed to extract historical quotes from the Bolsa de Valores de Cabo Verde (BVC).
-The scraper is implemented in a Jupyter Notebook using BeautifulSoup4 and requests to gather data, and pandas for data manipulation and analysis.
+This is my web scraper designed to extract historical quotes from the Bolsa de Valores de Cabo Verde (BVC) website.
+The scraper is implemented in a Jupyter Notebook using BeautifulSoup4, requests to gather data and pandas for data manipulation and analysis.

 ## Table of Contents